Are you curious about low cost garden hacks that can help you save money?

 You can find rain barrels for cheap or free at land fills or around your area.
 Ask around your community first before you purchase anything.

 Once you have your barrels, set up a water catch system with a funnel for the rain barrel.
-You can set it up
+You can set it up to catch rain water and then use it on your garden later.

 Learn Best Practices for Maximized Yields